-Country Organization Primary area of activities Bureau of Manpower, Primary organization that deals with enforcing Employment and migration policies and authorizes migration of migrant Training (BMET) workers.
-Pangladach International Recruiting Private organizations that enlist, train, recruit and send Bangladesh Agencies (IRA) migrant workers for foreign work.
-District Employment and District level offices of the BMET that enforce migration Manpower Office policies and ensure safe recruitment of migrant (DEMO) workers.
-Ministry of Human A ministry that deals with the formulation and Malaysia Resources (MoHR) enforcement of labor policies.
-Ministry of Home Affairs A ministry which oversees the safety of migrant (MoHA) workers in Malaysia in regard to accommodation, workplace safety.
+Country Organization Primary area of activities Bureau of Manpower, Primary organization that deals with enforcing migration Employment and Training policies and authorizes migration of migrant workers.
+(BMET) Bangladesh International Recruiting Private organizations that enlist, train, recruit and send Agencies (IRA) migrant workers for foreign work.
+District Employment and District level offices of the BMET that enforce migration Manpower Office (DEMO) policies and ensure safe recruitment of migrant workers.

+Ministry of Human A ministry that deals with the formulation and enforcement Resources (MoHR) of labor policies.
+Malayaja Ministry of Home Affairs A ministry which oversees the safety of migrant workers in Malaysia (MoHA) Malaysia in regard to accommodation, workplace safety.
 Tenaganita An activist organization that works on protection of migrant workers' rights.

-III.4 Data analysis plan
+3.D Data analysis plan